Which Style Of Music Is From God?

 Imitate God, therefore, in everything you do, because you are his dear children.
 Live a life filled with love, following the example of Christ.
 He loved us and offered himself as a sacrifice for us, a pleasing aroma to God.

 Let there be no sexual immorality, impurity, or greed among you.
 Such sins have no place among God’s people.
 Obscene stories, foolish talk, and coarse jokes—these are not for you.
 Instead, let there be thankfulness to God.
 You can be sure that no immoral, impure, or greedy person will inherit the Kingdom of Christ and of God.
 For a greedy person is an idolater, worshiping the things of this world.

 Don’t be fooled by those who try to excuse these sins, for the anger of God will fall on all who disobey him.
 Don’t participate in the things these people do.
 For once you were full of darkness, but now you have light from the Lord.
 So live as people of light!
 For this light within you produces only what is good and right and true.

-I have seen on numerous occasions, Christian band members who, after a show, were drinking, smoking pot, and fooling around with women in the dressing room.
-I have also seen a well known Gospel worship singer flirting and lusting after girls in a church backstage.
-Even before seeing what these people were doing, I could clearly sense a wrong evil spirit hovering around them, as they often behave like they are super stars.
+On numerous occasions, I have seen Christian band members who, after a show, were drinking, smoking pot, and fooling around with women in the dressing room.
+I have also seen a well-known Gospel worship singer flirting and lusting after girls backstage at a church.
+Even before seeing what these people were doing, I could clearly sense a wrong evil spirit hovering around them, as they often behave like they are superstars.
 They were ashamed of mentioning Jesus Christ and His message, Jesus who warned us saying: